needle-mirror/com.unity.entities/Documentation~/systems-scheduling-jobs.md

-# Scheduling data on multiple threads with jobs
+# Use the job system with Entities

 The Entities package and Unity's DOTS architecture uses the [C# Job System](https://docs.unity3d.com/Manual/JobSystem.html) extensively.
 Whenever possible, you should use jobs in your system code.